Chuck Woolery: Radio and podcast host

-Since 2012, Woolery has hosted a nationally syndicated radio commentary show, Save Us, Chuck Woolery, which grew out of his YouTube videos.
-After two years as host, Woolery began a long-format podcast, Blunt Force Truth.
-With co-host Mark Young, Woolery expands on his conservative political ideals and current events, often inviting guest experts to join the conversation.
+From 2012 to 2014, Woolery hosted a nationally syndicated radio commentary show, Save Us Chuck Woolery, which grew out of his YouTube videos.
+In 2014, the show became a long-format podcast, and was retitled Blunt Force Truth.
+However, before his death the show could still be heard on about 60 radio stations across the country.
+With co-host Mark Young, Woolery expanded on his conservative political ideals and current events, often inviting guest experts to join the conversation.

 Political views

-Woolery has spoken in favor of American conservatism.
-He is an active supporter of the Republican Party, and has mainly donated to Republican and conservative causes.
-He is a gun rights activist.
+Woolery spoke in favor of American conservatism.
+He was an active supporter of the Republican Party, and had mainly donated to Republican and conservative causes.
+He was a gun rights activist.

 Woolery was accused of antisemitism after a series of tweets in May 2017, including this message: "Believe it or not.
 Karl Marx and Vladimir Lenin were both Jewish.
 I was shocked to find, most of the original Soviet Communists were Jewish."
-The claim that communism is Jewish in origin forms the core of the antisemitic canard called Judeo-Bolshevism.
+The claim that communism is Jewish in origin forms the core of the antisemitic trope called Judeo-Bolshevism.
 The tweet led to accusations of antisemitism against Woolery.
-In response to the criticism, Woolery tweeted: "Amazing to me, I point out that Marx and Lenin were Jewish, Fact [sic] of history, and now I'm being called anti-Semitic? why do people do this?"
+In response to the criticism, Woolery tweeted: "Amazing to me, I point out that Marx and Lenin were Jewish, Fact of history, and now I'm being called anti-Semitic?
+Why do people do this?"

-On July 12, 2020, Woolery tweeted conspiracy theories that the Centers for Disease Control and Prevention, doctors, the media, and Democratic Party were lying about the COVID-19 pandemic.
-Then-president Donald Trump retweeted Woolery's claims.
+On July 12, 2020, Woolery tweeted that the Centers for Disease Control and Prevention (CDC), doctors, the media, and the Democratic Party were lying about the COVID-19 pandemic.
+President Donald Trump retweeted Woolery's claims.
 The following day, Woolery tweeted that his son had tested positive for the virus and that the "COVID-19 pandemic is real".
-His Twitter account was later made private before later being made again public.
+His Twitter account was later made private before later being made public again.

-Personal life
+Personal life and death

-Woolery is a Christian who volunteers in ministry.
-He has been married four times and has at least five children.
-Woolery and his first wife, Margaret Hayes, had two children together, Katherine and Chad.
+Woolery was a Christian who volunteered in ministry.
+He was married five times and was the father of five children.
+Woolery and his first wife, Margaret Hays, had two children together, Katherine and Chad.
 Chad was killed in a motorcycle accident in January 1986.
-In 1972, he married actress Jo Ann Pflug and they divorced in 1980.
-They had a daughter together, Melissa.
-With third wife Teri Nelson, who is the adopted daughter of actor David Nelson and granddaughter of Ozzie and Harriet Nelson, he has two sons, Michael and Sean.
-In 2006, Woolery married Kim Barnes.
+In 1972, he married actress Jo Ann Pflug and had a daughter, Melissa.
+They divorced in 1980.
+With third wife Teri Nelson, who is the adopted daughter of actor David Nelson and granddaughter of Ozzie and Harriet Nelson, he had two sons, Michael and Sean.
+In 2006, he married Kim Barnes.
+At the time of his death, it was reported that he was married to a woman named Kristen.

+In Woolery's later years, he lived in Horseshoe Bay, Texas, and died at home on November 23, 2024, at the age of 83.